ThatOneMushroomGuy

 Plant Construction Section

-Now let's take a look at your plant constructions which are generally coming along quite well made, you're often making use of the construction methods and techniques introduced in the lesson and you're certainly demonstrating a very strong sense of spatial reasoning in these pages.
+And now let's take a look at your plant constructions, which are generally coming along well made, as you're following the construction methods and techniques introduced in the lesson which allows you to construct really solid looking and believably tridimensional structures.
+I can see a good developing sense of spatial reasoning in these pages.

 Final Thoughts